 Why You'll Love This Recipe

-Super hearty cheesy egg breakfast casserole with TWO pounds of sausage
+- Hearty meat lover's breakfast with TWO pounds of sausage

-Perfect breakfast casserole for holiday mornings or a lazy Sunday morning
+- Perfect overnight breakfast casserole for Christmas morning or a lazy Sunday

-Please refer to the recipe card for the full list of ingredients and exact quantities.
+See recipe card at the bottom of the post for the full list of ingredients and exact quantities.

 Cheddar cheese.
-Two cups of cheese -- half goes into the filling and half gets melted on top.
-I use sharp cheddar cheese because I love the flavor.
+I use sharp cheddar cheese because I love the bold flavor.
 You can use mild cheddar or a different kind of cheese like Monterey Jack, pepper Jack, mozzarella cheese, Swiss, or a combination.

 Sour cream.
 Sour cream whipped in with the eggs and milk makes the eggs super creamy.